 Go L on the track, which starts grassy but becomes rocky and rutted in places.
 For 100 yards or so you are in a large hedged enclosure, probably part of the lost medieval settlement, later you will see remains of the bronze age settlement above you to your right.
 The track meanders, roughly following the contour, around the southern end of the Garrow Downs ridge, starting SSW and gradually bearing round to W. After a while you see the valley of the infant De Lank River below you, with Scribble Downs, Shallow Water Common and Hawk's Tor beyond.
-Approaching a coniferous plantation, bear L (W) for 20 yards down to a redundant wooden stile (WM) to the plantation.
-The WM points too far R so cross the plantation only slightly diagonally R to a small concrete bridge over a stream.
-Continue uphill, now out of the plantation, fairly steeply on a clear path up to a wooden stile (WM) leading to King Arthur's Downs.
-Follow the RH hedge uphill to its far end.
+At 4.46 miles, bear L (W) for 20 yards down to a redundant wooden stile (WM) at 4.47 miles to a coniferous plantation.
+The WM points too far R so cross the plantation slightly diagonally R to a small concrete bridge.
+Continue uphill, now out of the plantation, fairly steeply on a clear path up to a wooden stile (WM) at 4.53 miles leading to King Arthur's Downs.
+Follow the RH hedge uphill to its far end at 4.78 miles.
 There is now a fairly clear swathe ahead of you.
-Follow it, starting just S of W, bearing just N of W, passing a boundary stone after about 1⁄4 mile, King Arthur's Hall is now in view ahead, Roughtor and Brown Willy to your R. King Arthur's Hall is reached at 12960/77625 (11.26 miles)
+Follow it, starting just S of W, bearing just N of W, passing a boundary stone at 5.04 miles, King Arthur's Hall is now in view ahead, Roughtor and Brown Willy to your R. King Arthur's Hall is at 12960/77625 (5.13 miles)